-Acupuncture can help to regulate the internal environment of uterus to promote blood circulation.
-As a result, it can help to increase the chances of successful pregnancy.
+Acupuncture can help to regulate the internal environment of the uterus to promote blood circulation.
+As a result, it can help to increase the chances of a successful pregnancy.

 Acupuncture can help smokers and drinkers

-For those who wish to quit smoking or drinking, you can adopt acupuncture for help during the process.
+For those who wish to quit smoking or drinking, you can adopt acupuncture to help during the process.
 It helps to minimise the withdrawal symptoms or any uneasiness to the lowest.